How to Change Your Margins in Google Docs

 Left Margin Justify, Right Margin Justify

 The final option is text aligned flat to both the left and right sides.
-To accomplish this, Google Docs will stretch out spaces between words or will split some words at the right margin and add hyphens to create the flat look for each line at the margin on the right.
+To accomplish this, Google Docs will stretch out spaces between words or will split some words at the right margin and add hyphens to create a flat look for each line at the margin on the right.

-To create flat lines at both the left and right margins, click the Align button and select the icon where all four lines are flat to both the left and right side.
+To create flat lines at both the left and right margins, click the Align button and select the icon where all four lines are flat to both the left and right sides.
 (When you hover the cursor over this icon, Justify will appear in a black popup box.)

 Justified text to both the left and right margins is a common element in formal documents and printed materials, such as books and newspapers.

 Changing Margins in the Google Docs iOS App